 The Tool Fallacy

 The average mid-market business uses 7 AI-powered tools.
 Productivity is up 3%.
-That's not a technology win.
-That's a rounding error.

 The problem isn't the tools.
 It's that tools don't work together.
 Each one solves a narrow problem in isolation.
 The chatbot doesn't talk to the CRM.
 The document parser doesn't feed the workflow engine.
 The analytics dashboard shows data nobody acts on.